-The School District provides a guidance program that is available to every student.
-The Building Principal will direct the School District's guidance program.
+The School District provides a guidance and counseling program for students.
+The Superintendent or designee shall direct the District's guidance and counseling program.
 School counseling services, as described by State law, may be performed by a qualified guidance specialist or any certificated staff member.

-The guidance program will assist students to recognize career options consistent with their abilities, interests and personal values.
-Students shall be encouraged to seek the help of counselors to develop specific curriculum goals which conform to the student's career objectives.

-All high school students will have the opportunity to receive career-oriented information.
-Representatives from colleges and universities, occupational training institutions and career-oriented recruiters, including the military, may be given access to the school campus in order to provide students and parent(s)/guardian(s) with information.
+The guidance program will assist students to identify career options consistent with their abilities, interests, and personal values.
+Students shall be encouraged to seek the help of counselors to develop specific curriculum goals that conform to the student's career objectives.
+High school juniors and seniors will have the opportunity to receive career-oriented information.
+Representatives from colleges and universities, occupational training institutions and career-oriented recruiters, including the military, may be given access to the school campus in order to provide students and parents/guardians with information.